-Furthermore, as stated in [6], the marking probability needs to be greater than 0.5 so that the algorithm is robust against a single attacker so that an attacker cannot insert a "false" router into the path's valid suffix or reorder valid routers in the path.
-But, when p > 0.5, the number of packets that the victim has to obtain to reconstruct the attack path is very high.
-When an authentication mechanism is in place, the marking probability can be much lesser than 0.5, enabling fast and real time reconstruction of attack graph.
+Furthermore, as stated in [19], the marking probability needs to be greater than 0.5 so that the algorithm is robust against a single attacker so that an attacker cannot insert a "false" router into the path's valid suffix or reorder valid routers in the path.
+However, when p > 0.5, the number of packets that the victim has to obtain to reconstruct the attack path is very high.
+When an authentication mechanism is in place, the marking probability can be much smaller than 0.5, enabling a fast and real time reconstruction of the attack path.